outaagunga/documentation/strategy-forex.md

 * Market Entry: If R:R $\ge$ 1:1, execute strategy.entry at Market.

-* Limit Entry: If R:R < 1:1, place a Limit Order to secure 1.25x R:R (active for 2 bars).
+* Limit Entry: If R:R < 1:1, place a Limit Order at a price level that secures a 1.5x R:R. If price reaches the Middle SMA before the Limit is filled, cancel the order immediately

 #### Step 4: Risk Management
 * Stop Loss: Set a persistent SL at the Free Bar extreme $\pm$ 0.2 * ATR.
 Use a single strategy.exit ID to ensure the SL is active immediately upon entry.

 Step 5: Dynamic Exit & Trailing
-* Dynamic Target: Update the limit parameter of strategy.exit on every bar to track the Middle SMA.
+* Dynamic Target: Update the limit parameter to track the Middle SMA, but offset the target by 0.1 * ATR toward the band to account for "front-running" at the mean.

 * Trailing Stop: When price covers 60% of the distance to the SMA, activate a trailing stop.
 Note to Coder: For a manual bar-by-bar trail, update the stop parameter; for the built-in engine, use trail_price and trail_offset

 ### **Visualizing the Setup**
+* Plotting the "Gap": Define two conditional plots: 'GapPrice' (High or Low of the Free Bar) and 'BandPrice' (the corresponding Bollinger Band).
+Use style=plot.style_linebr for both.
+Execute fill(plot1, plot2) with a high-transparency color to highlight the 'daylight' only on bars where price is entirely outside the bands.
-* Plotting the "Gap": Use fill() between the Bollinger Band and a plot of the High/Low of the Free Bar when isEligible is true.
-This highlights the "white space" and allows for immediate visual backtesting of exhaustion points
+* This highlights the "white space" and allows for immediate visual backtesting of exhaustion points

 ### **Why this works better than a "Touch"**